pyarmak/entrada-1x-docs/user/docs/assessment-evaluation/items.md

 * Drop Down (single response): answer options will display in a dropdown menu.
 Response text required; response category optional.
 * Horizontal Multiple Choice (multiple responses): answer options will display horizontally on the form and the user can select two or more answers.
 Response text required; response category optional.
 * Vertical Multiple Choice (multiple responses): answer options will display in a vertical list on the form and the user can select two or more answers.
 Response text required; response category optional.
-* Drop Down (multiple responses): answer options will display in a dropdown list that remains open and allows users to select multiple responses using CNTRL or command enter.
+* Drop Down (multiple responses): answer options will display in a dropdown list that remains open and allows users to select multiple responses using the control or command and enter/return keys.
 * Free Text Comments: use this item type to ask an open ended question requiring a written response.
 (In ME 1.11 and lower you can not map a free text comment to a curriculum tag set.)
 * Date Selector: use this item type to ask a question to which the response is a specific date (e.g. What was the date of this encounter?)
 * Numeric Field: use this item type to ask a question to which the response is a numeric value (e.g. How tall are you?)